-How to Foster Healthy Self-Esteem in Children?
+How Can Parents Help Build Self-Esteem in Children?

 Building self-esteem in children is an important aspect of parenting.
 Here are some strategies that can help:

-1. Provide positive reinforcement: Reinforce positive behavior and accomplishments by acknowledging and praising your child.
+Provide positive reinforcement: Reinforce positive behavior and accomplishments by acknowledging and praising your child.
 Focus on their strengths and unique qualities, rather than criticizing their weaknesses.

-2. Encourage independence: Encourage your child to take on age-appropriate responsibilities and to make their own decisions.
+Encourage independence: Encourage your child to take on age-appropriate responsibilities and to make their own decisions.
 This will help them develop a sense of competence and self-reliance.

-3. Foster positive relationships: Encourage your child to form positive relationships with others, and to participate in activities and hobbies that they enjoy.
+Foster positive relationships: Encourage your child to form positive relationships with others, and to participate in activities and hobbies that they enjoy.

-5. Avoid over-criticism: Avoid criticizing or belittling your child, and instead focus on offering constructive feedback and support.
+Avoid over-criticism: Avoid criticizing or belittling your child, and instead focus on offering constructive feedback and support.

-6. Encourage effort, not just results: Emphasize the importance of effort and hard work, rather than just the end result.
+Encourage effort, not just results: Emphasize the importance of effort and hard work, rather than just the end result.
 This will help your child develop a growth mindset and a sense of resilience.

-7. Set achievable goals: Help your child set achievable goals, and provide support and encouragement as they work towards them.
+Set achievable goals: Help your child set achievable goals, and provide support and encouragement as they work towards them.